UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 ---

-Break into groups based on your numbers, and visualize the results by whatever method you choose: by hand, by computer, or otherwise.
+Break into groups, introduce yourselves, and visualize the data you collected by hand or by computer.

-Affix to or inscribe upon your sheet of paper.

 notes:
 Don't get used to sitting in the same seat in this room!
 We're going to move